 Early each morning, Charlotte Nizeyimana slings empty jugs over her shoulder and sets off along a shrub-lined path through green hillsides, from her home in rural Rwanda to her nearby farm.
 Once there, she fills the plastic containers with milk from her family’s dairy cows and returns to the trail for her final destination, the Rambura Milk Collection Point.

 Constructed with Heifer’s support, the collection point serves as a site for smallholder farmers like Charlotte to gather and store their milk in bulk.
-Large, refrigerated tanks prevents the milk from spoiling, opening the doors for farmers to earn a more substantial — and reliable — household income.
+Large, refrigerated tanks prevent the milk from spoiling, opening the doors for farmers to earn a more substantial — and reliable — household income.
 And it’s all only possible because of what keeps the lights on and the tanks cool: electricity.

 Access to electricity touches almost all aspects of farmers’ lives and livelihoods, from sowing seeds to irrigation to keeping harvested produce fresh before it reaches markets.
 The kind of energy infrastructure many take for granted in developed nations is critical to meeting the United Nations Sustainable Development Goals, and Heifer’s mission.